awsdocs/amazon-s3-userguide/doc_source/storage_lens_basics_metrics_recommendations.md

 S3 Storage Lens offers two metrics selections that you can choose for your dashboard and export: *free metrics* and *advanced metrics and recommendations*\.
 + **Free metrics**

   S3 Storage Lens offers free metrics for all dashboards and configurations\.
 Free metrics contain metrics that are relevant to your storage usage\.
 This includes the number of buckets, the objects in your account, and what state they are in\.
-All free metrics are collected daily and retained for a 14\-day retention period\.
+All free metrics are collected daily\.
+Data is available for queries for 14\-days\.
 For more information about what usage metrics are aggregated by S3 Storage Lens, see the [Metrics glossary](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage_lens_metrics_glossary.html)\.
 + **Advanced metrics and recommendations**

-  S3 Storage Lens offers free metrics for all dashboards and configurations and the option to upgrade to the* advanced metrics and recommendations* option\.
+  S3 Storage Lens offers free metrics for all dashboards and configurations with the option to upgrade to * advanced metrics and recommendations*\.
+Additional charges apply\.
+For more information, see [Amazon S3 pricing](http://aws.amazon.com/s3/pricing/)\.
 Advanced metrics contain all the usage metrics that are included in free metrics\.
 This includes the number of buckets, the objects in your account, and what state they are in\.

-  Also, with advanced metrics, you can also collect usage metrics at the prefix level\.
-In addition, advanced metrics include activity metrics\.
+  This metrics selection also provides recommendations to help you optimize your storage\.
+Recommendations are placed contextually alongside relevant metrics in the dashboard\.

+  Advanced metrics and recommendations also include the following features:
+  + **Activity metrics** \- Generate additional metrics aggregated by bucket, such as requests, bytes uploaded/downloaded, and errors\.
 Activity metrics data is relevant to your storage activity\.
 This includes the number of requests, scans, and errors with respect to the configuration scope and what state they are in\.
+  + **Amazon CloudWatch publishing ** \- Publish S3 Storage Lens usage and activity metrics to CloudWatch to create a unified view of your operational health in CloudWatch [dashboards](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Dashboards.html)\.
+You can also use CloudWatch APIs and features like alarms and triggered actions, metric math, and anomaly detection to monitor and take action on S3 Storage Lens metrics\.
+For more information, see [Monitor S3 Storage Lens metrics in CloudWatch](storage_lens_view_metrics_cloudwatch.md)\.
+  + **Prefix aggregation** \- Collect usage metrics at the prefix level\.
+Prefix level metrics are not published to CloudWatch\.

-All advanced metrics are collected daily and retained for a 15\-month retention period\.
-For more information about the storage metrics aggregated by S3 Storage Lens, see the [Metrics glossary](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage_lens_metrics_glossary.html)\.
+  All advanced metrics are collected daily\.
+Data is available for queries for 15 months\.
+For more information about the storage metrics aggregated by S3 Storage Lens, see [Amazon S3 Storage Lens metrics glossary](storage_lens_metrics_glossary.md)\.

-  This metrics selection also provides recommendations to help you optimize your storage\.
-Recommendations are placed contextually alongside relevant metrics in the dashboard\.
-Additional charges apply\.
-For more information, see [Amazon S3 pricing](http://aws.amazon.com/s3/pricing/)\.
 **Note**
 Recommendations are available only when you use the S3 Storage Lens dashboard on the Amazon S3 console, and not via the AWS CLI and SDKs\.